Understanding Graph Neural Networks with Generalized Geometric Scattering Transforms: Future Work

 \section{Future Work}

-As alluded to in Section \ref{sec: related}, we believe that our work opens up several new lines of inquiry for future research.
-Graph scattering transforms typically get numerical results which are good, but not quite state of the art in most situations.
-Our work has introduced a large class of scattering networks with provable guarantees.
-Therefore, one might attempt to learn the optimal choices of the matrix $\bM$ and the spectral function $g$ based on training data and produce a network which retains the invariance and stability properties of the scattering transform but has superior numerical performance.
-This would be an important step towards bridging the gap between theory and practice by producing an increasingly realistic model of graph neural networks with provable guarantees.
+We have introduced a large class of scattering networks with provable guarantees.
+As alluded to in Section \ref{sec: related}, we believe that our work opens up several new lines of inquiry.
+One might attempt to learn the optimal choices of the matrix $\bM$ and the spectral function $g$ from a parameterized family based on training data, yielding a data-driven architecture with theoretical stability guarantees.
 Another possible extension would be to consider a construction similar to ours but which uses the spectral decomposition of the unnormalized graph Laplacian rather than the normalized Laplacian.
-Such a work would generalize \cite{zou:graphScatGAN2019} in a manner analogous to the way that this work generalizes \cite{gama:diffScatGraphs2018} and \cite{gao:graphScat2018}.
-Lastly, particularly in the case where $\bM$ is a function of $\bD,$ e.g. when $\bK=\bP,$ one might wish to study the behavior of the graph scattering transform on data-driven graphs obtained by subsampling a Riemannian manifold $\mathcal{M}.$ Such data-driven graphs typically arise in high-dimensional data analysis and in manifold learning.
-It can be shown that, under certain conditions, the normalized graph Laplacian of the data-driven graph converges pointwise \cite{coifman:diffusionMaps2006, singer:GraphToManifold2006} or in a spectral sense \cite{belkin2007convergence, Burago2013, Fujiwara1995EigenvaluesOL, Shi2015, Trillos2018} to the Laplace Beltrami operator on $\mathcal{M}$ as the number of samples tends to infinity.
-It would be interesting to see if one could use these results to study the convergence the graph scattering transforms constructed here to the manifold scattering transform constructed in \cite{perlmutter:geoScatCompactManifold2019}.
+Such a work would generalize \cite{zou:graphCNNScat2018} in a manner analogous to the way that this work generalizes \cite{gama:diffScatGraphs2018} and \cite{gao:graphScat2018}.
+Additionally, one might attempt to incorporate an attention mechanism such as that use in GAT \cite{velivckovic2017graph} into the scattering framework for improved numerical performance.
+Lastly, one might wish to study the behavior of the graph scattering transform on data-driven graphs obtained by subsampling a Riemannian manifold $\mathcal{M}.$ Such graphs typically arise in high-dimensional data analysis and manifold learning.
+It can be shown that, under certain conditions, the normalized graph Laplacian converges pointwise \cite{coifman:diffusionMaps2006, singer:GraphToManifold2006} or in a spectral sense \cite{belkin2007convergence, Burago2013, Fujiwara1995EigenvaluesOL, Shi2015, Trillos2018} to the Laplace Beltrami operator on $\mathcal{M}$ as the number of samples tends to infinity.
+One might hope to use these results to study the convergence of the graph scattering transforms constructed here to the manifold scattering transform constructed in \cite{perlmutter:geoScatCompactManifold2020}.